-NOTE: Classes may be added or dropped online via the Student Information System (SIS) until 10 days before the start of the semester.
+NOTE: Classes may be added or dropped online via the Student Information System (SIS) until the first day of classes.

 Audit Policy

 Under the Audit Policy, students may enroll in courses which provide an opportunity to assess their ability to do college work, explore a discipline of interest, refresh prior learning, or supplement existing knowledge.
 Typically, a student attends lectures, seminars and/or labs but does not complete graded assignments (unless agreed upon with the instructor).
 When enrolled as an audit, the student will not be given a final grade, nor will credit towards graduation be given for the course (the academic transcript will reflect an AU for the course).
 Student must pay the full tuition for the course.
 Financial Aid does not cover costs for an audited course.